Skip to content

 • bring together relevant data infrastructures and governance frameworks to facilitate data pooling and sharing

-• implement data sharing tools and services for data pooling, processing and sharing by an open number of organisations
+• implement data sharing tools and services for data pooling, processing and sharing by a open number of organisations

 • federate energy-efficient and reliable cloud capabilities and related services